 When you're working with both electricity and hot water in one place there are lots of regulations so unless you are very confident it's best to hire a plumber.

 How Do I Use a Dual Fuel Towel Rail?

 A dual fuel towel rail isn't complicated at all.
 Essentially it's just a normal central heating radiator with an extra switch connected to it (outside of the bathroom so nobody gets a nasty shock).

 Swapping a Dual Fuel Towel Rail Between Central Heating and Electric Input

 Central heating mode is activated by turning the input valve (flow) anti-clockwise until it stops turning.
 This allows hot water from your central heating, when turned on, to flow into the radiator.
 (The electrical element should be completely switched off.)

 Electric heating is activated by turning the central heating input valve completely clockwise until it stops turning; preventing hot water from flowing into the radiator.
 Then you can turn on your electric element which will begin to rapidly heat the towel rail.

-Safety note: you really must ensure that, on the other end of the radiator, that the lockshield valve is left open so that pressure can be released.
+Safety note: you really must ensure that on the other end of the radiator, the lockshield valve is left open so that pressure can be released.
 It could lead to a ruptured heated towel rail - or worse.